Quantum Tech Insider

 TL;DR: Quick Answer

 Quantum computing ETFs hold baskets of stocks tied to quantum hardware, software, enabling technologies, and adjacent AI/semiconductor plays.
-The flagship fund is Defiance Quantum ETF (QTUM), which has tracked the sector since 2018.
-Newer rivals have appeared with tighter mandates and lower fees.
+The best quantum computing ETF for most investors is usually the one with the clearest holdings, enough trading liquidity, reasonable fees, and a mandate you can explain in one sentence.
 If you want diversified quantum exposure without stock-picking, these funds are the most practical on-ramp.
 That said, none are "pure play" — quantum hardware is still largely private, so ETFs fill their mandates with quantum-adjacent public companies.
 Know what you're buying.

 Why Quantum ETFs Exist (and Why the Timing Matters)